abhishekarya1/Hash-Define-myNotes/content/java/env.md

 ### JVM

+**HotSpot VM**: The default JVM's name!
+It was named at Sun Microsystems in 1999.

 `javac` compiler - generates object code (aka Byte code) in `.class` files.

 Java Virtual Machine.
 Converts bytecode to native machine-specific code and runs (interprets) it.